Danielmanoj/TSA_EXP1/README.md

 # AIM:
 To Develop a python program to Plot a time series data (Atmospheric_Composition_O2/Soil_Microbial_Activity).
 # ALGORITHM:
-1. Import the required packages like pandas and matplot
+1. Import libraries: Import pandas, numpy, and matplotlib for data processing and plotting.
-2. Read the dataset using the pandas
+2. Load and prepare data: Read the dataset, convert the 'Date' column to datetime format, and sort the data by date.
-3. Aggregate Data: Group the data by the "year" column and sum the "value" column to get the total value for each year.
+3. Set index: Set the 'Date' column as the index of the DataFrame.
-4. Plot the data according to need and can be altered monthly, or yearly.
+4. Plot the data: Plot 'Atmospheric_Composition_O2' over time using matplotlib.
-5. Display the graph.
+5. Display the plot: Show the graph with appropriate labels and title.
 # PROGRAM:

 ```